bagder/http3-explained/en/status.md

 ## Clients

-None of the larger browser vendors have yet shipped any version, at any state, that can run the IETF version of quic or HTTP/3.
+None of the larger browser vendors have yet shipped any version, at any state, that can run the IETF version of QUIC or HTTP/3.

 Google Chrome has shipped with a working implementation of Google's own QUIC version since many years, but that doesn't interop with the official QUIC